Iain-S/AdventOfAction/README.md

           # Probably best to store in a repo secret.
           gpg-passphrase: {{ secrets.YOUR_SECRET }}

-          # The timeout, in seconds, for parts one and two of the solution.
+          # The timeout, in seconds, for each of parts one and two of the solution.
           # Setup and teardown timeouts are hard coded to 60 seconds.
-          timeout: 50
+          timeout-seconds: 50

           # To be passed to the setup-python action.
           python-version: "3.13"